CatoAntonsen/MMM-MotionEye/README.md

 Current version is 1.5.1 See [changelog](CHANGELOG.md "Version history") for version history.

+## Forum / discussion

+You can discuss and get help for this module on the [Magic Mirror forum](https://forum.magicmirror.builders/topic/1085/mmm-motioneye-surveillance-video-stream-on-your-mirror).

 ## Pre-requisite

 You have to have an installation of Motion Eye with Video Streaming enabled.
 Installation and usage of Motion Eye is out of scope for this documentation.